-We have all been there – needing support and perhaps not always knowing where to go to or whom to turn to.
-It can be difficult in taking this first step to seek help, to find someone to set up an appointment with, waiting for that appointment, and to confide in them.
+We have all been there – needing support and not always knowing where to go or whom to turn to.
+It can be difficult in taking this first step to seek help, to find someone to set up an appointment, wait for that appointment, and confide in them.

-Confide In will help you in taking this first step – we provide secure online counselling and emotional support.
+Confide In will help you in taking this first step, providing secure counselling and emotional support.

-Confide In is confidential, delivering quality care, convenient, cost-effective, and there for you, whenever you need someone to talk.
+Confide In is confidential, delivering quality care, convenient, cost-effective, and there for you, whenever you need someone to talk to.

 Confide In is reliability at its best, ensuring that you receive a response from your counsellor in a timely manner.

-Send a message or talk from anywhere, using your phone or computer.
+Send a message or talk from anywhere.
 Busy lives are led, and it is understandable that seeking support may not always be easy.
-Confide In provides convenience in reaching out to your counsellor.
+Confide In provides convenience in reaching out to your Counsellor.